Crossbow (film)

-Crossbow is a 2007 Australian coming-of-age drama film written and directed by David Michôd.
+Crossbow is a 2007 Australian Short coming-of-age drama film written and directed by David Michôd.
 The film features Cy Standen, Joel Edgerton, Lisa Chappell and Mirrah Foulkes and had its world premiere in competition at the Venice Film Festival on 9 March 2007.
 After that, the film competed at a number of film festivals and earned good reviews.

 Plot

 The film focuses on a kid and his relationship with his mum and dad, his problems and struggles, and the neighbour who watches the whole thing unravel.